 By Danielle Nicholson.
-Last Updated 15h September 2023.
+Last Updated 7th December 2023.
 You may be wondering, ‘How much do you get for a whiplash claim?’.
-In this guide we look at the eligibility requirements to make a road traffic accident claim for a whiplash injury.
+In this guide, we look at the eligibility requirements to make a road traffic accident claim for whiplash injuries.

-If you have valid grounds to make a personal injury claim following a road traffic accident, you may wish to instruct a solicitor.
+If you have valid grounds to make a personal injury claim following a car accident, you may wish to instruct a solicitor.
 We conclude this guide with a look at the benefits of claiming with the support of a No Win No Fee solicitor.

-If you need any help or if you would like to get a claim started, our advisors are available around the clock with free advice.
+If you have any questions regarding the average whiplash claim amount or if you would like to get a whiplash compensation claim started, our advisors are available around the clock with free advice.

 To speak to an advisor: